Kevin Cron: Arizona Diamondbacks

-The Arizona Diamondbacks selected Cron in the 14th round of the 2014 MLB draft.
-He signed.
-Cron made his professional debut with the Missoula Osprey of the Rookie-level Pioneer League, and received a midseason promotion to the Hillsboro Hops of the Class A-Short Season Northwest League.
+The Arizona Diamondbacks selected Cron in the 14th round of the 2014 MLB draft, and signed.
+Cron made his professional debut with the Missoula Osprey of the Rookie-level Pioneer League, and received a midseason promotion to the Hillsboro Hops of the Low–A Northwest League.
 Cron finished 2014 with a combined .291 batting average along with 12 home runs and 45 RBIs.
-He played for the Visalia Rawhide of the Class A-Advanced California League in 2015 where he batted .272 with 27 home runs and 97 RBIs, and the Mobile BayBears of the Class AA Southern League in 2016 where he batted .222 with 26 home runs and 88 RBIs.
+He played for the Visalia Rawhide of the High–A California League in 2015 where he batted .272 with 27 home runs and 97 RBIs, and the Mobile BayBears of the Double–A Southern League in 2016 where he batted .222 with 26 home runs and 88 RBIs.

 After the 2016 season, the Diamondbacks assigned Cron to the Salt River Rafters of the Arizona Fall League.
 In 2017, Cron played for the Jackson Generals of the Southern League, and was named the league's most valuable player after batting .283 with 25 home runs and 91 RBIs.
-The Diamondbacks assigned Cron to the Reno Aces of the Class AAA Pacific Coast League in 2018 where he spent the whole season hitting .309 with 22 home runs and 97 RBIs.
+The Diamondbacks assigned Cron to the Reno Aces of the Triple–A Pacific Coast League in 2018 where he spent the whole season hitting .309 with 22 home runs and 97 RBIs.
 The Diamondbacks added Cron to their 40-man roster after the 2018 season.
 He began the 2019 season with Reno.

 On May 24, the Diamondbacks promoted Cron to the major leagues.
 At the time of his call up, Cron was leading all of the minor leagues with 21 home runs and 62 RBIs.
-He made his debut that same day in an 18-2 win in San Francisco over the Giants.
+He made his debut that same day in an 18–2 win in San Francisco over the Giants.
 In 71 at bats he hit .211/.269/.521.
 He led the minor leagues in home runs in 2019, with 39, and was second in RBIs, with 107.

 On October 31, 2020, Cron was released by the Diamondbacks organization and his rights were sold to a team in Nippon Professional Baseball.